What is marijuana?

 Proposition 420, also referred to as the “Compassionate Act” also provides legal leniencies for those cultivating marijuana for healing and medicinal purposes.

-There are different regulations in each state that has legalized medical marijuana for obtaining a Medical Marijuana Card or purchasing products online or a dispensary.
+There are different regulations in each state that has legalized medical marijuana for getting a Medical Marijuana Card or purchasing products online or a dispensary.

-In California, it is relatively easy to get a weed card.
+In California, it is relatively easy to get a weed card in LA.
 But it is illlegal to receive your MM card online.
 You need follow the proper procedure.

 • Get a referral from your Family Doctor with a medical license California.